 Further information can be found in our Housing Allocations Policy 2016 (PDF 513KB).

 The Hertfordshire Community Covenant is a commitment from public and private organisations to support the active and retired Armed Forces community living and working in Hertfordshire.
 This includes raising the profile of the Armed Forces in Hertfordshire and celebrating and honouring the commitment and sacrifices they have made.

 The Royal British Legion is an Armed Forces charity with branches all over the country that meet to provide support and care to servicemen and women and to honour the bravery of the forces.
 There is a branch in Hemel Hempstead that meets every third Tuesday of the month and one for Berkhamsted and Tring that meets every second Tuesday of the month.

 For young people looking for fun and adventure with a military theme, there are two Army Cadet Force detachments in Hemel Hempstead and Berkhamsted.

 Relate is a registered charity that provides relationship support in the UK.
 The Royal Air Force Benevolent Fund has selected it to provide relationship support for RAF personnel, their partners and families.

 The Watford and Hemel Military Veterans Breakfast Club

 The Watford and Hemel Military Veterans Breakfast Club is a group of current and previous service members that meet every second Sunday of the month to socialise over breakfast.
-After leaving the Armed Forces, soldiers can feel very isolated due to the considerable difference between civilian life and the life that they have grown used to.
+After leaving the Armed Forces, Service Personnel can feel very isolated due to the considerable difference between civilian life and the life that they have grown used to.